yuhengr/tp/docs/DeveloperGuide.md

 ### Solution feature

-The solution feature either prints the solution to 1 question or all solutions in 1 topic.
+The solution feature either prints the solution to 1 question or all questions in 1 topic.

 The solution feature is facilitated by ```Parser#processSolutionCommand```, which is called by ```Parser#parseCommand```